awslabs/lambda-refarch-mapreduce/README.md

 25.77.91,14.262780186000002
 ```

-### Cleaning Up the Example Resources
+### Cleaning up the example resources
 To remove all resources created by this example, do the following:

-1. Delete all objects from the `jobBucket` created by the example job.
+1. Delete all objects from the S3 bucket listed in `jobBucket` created by the job.
 1. Delete the Cloudwatch log groups for each of the Lambda functions created by the job.

-## Additional Information

-### Features

-* Close to "zero" setup time
-* Pay per execution model for every job
-* Cheaper than other data processing solutions
-* Enables data processing within a VPC

-### Languages
+## Languages
 * Python 2.7 (active development)
 * Node.js

 The Python version is under active development and feature enhancement.

-### Benchmark
+## Benchmark

-To compare BigLambda with other data processing frameworks, we ran a subset of the Amplab benchmark.
+To compare this framework with other data processing frameworks, we ran a subset of the Amplab benchmark.
 The table below has the execution time for each workload in seconds:

 Dataset